 Bihun Goreng, Bee Hoon Goreng, or Mee Hoon Goreng is a stir-fried dish that appears in countless Malaysian cookbooks.
 It is also an extremely popular Indonesian dish.

-This is another noodle dish, but this time, the noodles will especially use rice vermicelli.
+The noodles used in this delicacy are mostly rice vermicelli.
 In case you don’t know about this type of noodle, it has a thin form and is related to rice noodles or rice sticks.

 Depending on each part of Malaysia, there will be different toppings.
 Besides, there are two main variations of Bihun Goreng: Bihun Goreng Utara and Northern-style fried rice vermicelli.
 Locals often apply the dishes to their breakfast or snack time.